top of page

 Welcome to Our Storied Path

 Starting the project and a new year!
-We are up and running with “Our Many Storied Paths” project, and it has been quite a month.
+We are up and running with “Our Storied Path” project, and it has been quite a month.

-At the start of the month, we returned to Alexandra Park to walk along the paths many of us take on our way to school each day.
-We also checked in each week to see how many of us are walking and cycling to school, and discussed what might encourage everyone to use more active transportation options.
+At the start of the month, we began by exploring Alexandra Park, walking along the paths that many of us take on our way to and from school each day.
+We also talked about ideas that might encourage us all to use more active transportation options, such as walking, biking, and riding our scooters to school.

 On January 13, we returned to the school to explore how clay as a medium might help tell stories about our neighbourhood and the diverse forms of life we share it with.
 Some of these plant-life stories are coming to life on bowls that we will later use in our community celebration.